-My tradition, Wicca, does not typically have a funeral ritual.
+As a practicing Wiccan, I know that it is uncommon to perform funeral rituals.
 We believe in reincarnation and strive to be happy that our beloved has crossed over to Summerland.
-This is not always easy to achieve, so let me say first that I am sorry for your loss.
-Losing a pet is not an easy thing, but celebrating the connection that you and your pet may lessen your grief.
+This is not always easy to achieve, so first let me say that I am sorry for your loss.
+Losing a pet is not an easy thing, but celebrating the connection that you and your pet had may lessen your grief.

 Arranging the Altar